risingwavelabs/risingwave-docs-legacy/docs/sql/data-types/data-type-jsonb.md

 title: JSONB
 ---

-Use the jsonb data type to create a column that can store JSON data in binary format.
-The jsonb data type provides additional query capabilities and supports indexing.
+Use the jsonb data type to create a column that can store JSON data.

+Caveats:
+  - Numbers not representable by IEEE 754 double precision floating point may have poor interoperability, notably `bigint`s larger than `(2**53)-1`.
+  - Avoid using a jsonb column for `GROUP BY`, `ORDER BY`, `PRIMARY`, or `INDEX` keys.
+The exact behavior may change in the future.
+    - The suggested usage is to extract the target field and cast to a simple type.

 ## Define a jsonb type